-So, what is this debate all about?
-Why do some people suspect hormonal additives are unhealthy?
-Are their suspicions founded?
 There is a lot of conflicting information about what additives may be in our dairy and meat products and what effect they have on us.
 It can be confusing to sort through all the noise.
-The truth is, there may not be clear answers, so how should you choose your food?
+The truth is, there may not be clear answers, which makes knowing how to choose your food a difficult task.

 Hormones are present in all animal products whether or not the animals have been treated with hormone supplements.